tlittrell/ClusterTrees/README.md

 # ClusterTrees

-In progress projec to develop a tree-based clustering method for improved interpretability.
+In progress project to develop a tree-based clustering method for improved interpretability.